Walk along the aqueduct

 work the land.
 We’ll have

-our own police force, our own prostitutes and our own thieves.
 The thing is, a lot for the things that they took for granted

 were western things.
 In other words they didn’t negate Beethoven